GSA/idmanagement.gov/_arch/Intro_arch.md

     href: '#ficam-architecture-background'
 ---

-This playbook describes the **Federal Identity, Credential, and Access Management (FICAM) Architecture**.
+This guide describes the **Federal Identity, Credential, and Access Management (FICAM) Architecture**.
 FICAM is the Federal Government’s implementation of **Identity, Credential, and Access Management (ICAM)**.

 > **ICAM** enables the **_right individual_** to access the **_right resource_**, at the **_right time_**, for the **_right reason_** in support of **_federal business objectives_**.

-This page describes the basics of ICAM, the FICAM Architecture, and how you can use this playbook to facilitate ICAM practices at your agency.
+This page describes the basics of ICAM, the FICAM Architecture, and how you can use this guide to facilitate ICAM practices at your agency.

 The following diagram is a high-level view of the ICAM practice areas and supporting elements.